Rathnawali Kekunawela

-George Rathnawali Kumarasiri Miguel (born 20 January 1931 – died 7 April 2018 as රත්නාවලී කැකුණවෙල) [Sinhala]), popularly as Rathnawali Kekunawela, was an actress in Sri Lankan cinema, theater and television.
+George Rathnawali Kumarasiri Miguel (born 20 January 1931 – died 7 April 2018 as රත්නාවලී කැකුණවෙල) [Sinhala]), popularly known as Rathnawali Kekunawela, was an actress in Sri Lankan cinema, theater and television.
 One of the earliest pillars in Sri Lankan radio drama history, Kekunawela had a career spanned for more than six decades.
 She is better known as "Muwan Palesse Menike" due to popular radio play.

 Personal life

 Kekunawela was born on 20 January 1931 in Deraniyagala as the fourth in the family.
 Her father was Simon Miguel.
 He worked as a tea maker in a Deraniyagala Nuri estate.
 Her mother was Salina Fernando.
 Her mother died when she was six year old and father died when she was 16 years old.
 Then she moved Colombo with grandparents.

 She has one elder brother - Victor, two elder sisters - Dharmawathi and Prema, and one younger brother Molison.
 Rathna studied in four schools because of father's job.
 At first, she went to Beruwala Central College.
 After that she went to Kadugannawa Madya Maha Vidyalaya, Polgahawela Ratmalgoda Maha Vidyalaya and to a private school in Colombo respectively.

 Her elder brother Victor Miguel was also a popular theater actor who acted in Muwan Palessa as "Kadira".
 Miguel worked as the playwright for second part of popular radio play Muwan Palessa after the original playwright Mudalinayaka Somaratne moved to US when the Janatha Vimukthi Peramuna (JVP) started its turmoil on April 5, 1971.
 Dharmawathi was married to T.G.W. de Silva who was a Sinhala satirist.

 She was married to David Kekunawela, a police officer who worked as a radio operator.
 The couple first met in 1954 during a family visit in Galle.
 But David's parents were completely opposed to their relationship and they could not meet for another eight years until 1956.
 David was in the Royal Air Force at the time.
 They married on November 29, 1957.
 The couple has four sons - Nalaka, Thivanka, Ramalika, Indika - and two daughters - Surathi Dasara and Surakshana Oshadhi.
 Her husband died in 2013.

 She died on 7 April 2018 at the age of 87.
 Her remains laid in her house at No. 25/1 C, Wedikanda Road, Ratmalana for final rites.
 Funeral took place on 9 April 2018 at Borella General Cemetery at 4 pm.